-ArchCuS is a project of María A. Cabrera Arús, a sociologist who studies the impact of fashion and domestic material culture on regime stability and legitimation, with a focus on state socialist regimes and the Caribbean region during the Cold War.
-ArchCuS is the offspring of the Cuba Material blog, which Cabrera Arús created in 2012 to initiate a public debate on the politics of Cuban socialist material culture.
-It is supported by the non-profit Tower of Babel.
+ArchCuS is the brainchild of María A. Cabrera Arús, a sociologist who studies the impact of fashion and domestic material culture on regime stability and legitimation, with a focus on state socialist regimes and the Caribbean region during the Cold War.
+Building upon her multi-awarded Cuba Material blog, established in 2012 to ignite a public dialogue surrounding the politics intertwined with Cuban socialist material culture, ArchCuS is supported by the non-profit Tower of Babel.

 team